Canada's Bouchard makes early Wimbledon exit again

-LONDON Canadian Eugenie Bouchard, the Wimbledon runner-up in 2014, was eliminated in the first round for the second time in three years with a three-set loss against Spain's Carla Suarez Navarro.
+LONDON (Reuters) - Canadian Eugenie Bouchard, the Wimbledon runner-up in 2014, was eliminated in the first round for the second time in three years with a three-set loss against Spain's Carla Suarez Navarro.

 Bouchard won the first set 6-1 but then slumped as she lost the next two sets by the same scoreline.